pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Bank transfers are one of the numerous options for handling payments within pretix.
 Payments made via bank transfer go directly to your bank account.
-By default, the pretix software does not monitor payments arriving at your bank account.
+By default, pretix does not monitor payments arriving at your bank account.
 If you are using pretix Hosted, you can set up a connection to your bank account for automatic imports of bank data.
 This works with most European banks.

-The alternatives for notifying the pretix software of incoming payments are: manually approving payments as complete or regularly importing digital bank statements.
+The alternatives for notifying pretix of incoming payments are: manually approving payments as complete or regularly importing digital bank statements.
 This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.
-It is also going to tell you how to notify the pretix software of incoming payments.
+It is also going to tell you how to notify pretix of incoming payments.

 ## Prerequisites